TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 6. Holidays tab

 == Changelog ==

+= 3.11.1 (04.09.2020) =
+* Fix - 'Array' word was being displayed in the order emails.
+* Fix - The delivery date field was not placed correctly when the setting 'Field placement on the Checkout page' was set to 'Between Your Order & Payment Section'.

 = 3.11.0 (01.09.2020) =
 * Feature - Ability to add time slots for weekdays.
 You can now add time slots with maximum order deliveries per time slot, time slot charges.